 Human Milk Banking and Milk Sharing

-The first priority of LLLC is to help mothers and parents nourish their babies at the breast and meet their own feeding goals.
+The first priority of La Leche League Canada is to help mothers nourish their babies at the breast and meet their own feeding goals.
 A second priority is to provide information and support when it is necessary for parents to express and safely store and handle their own milk for their babies.
 When a baby’s own mother’s milk is unavailable, the baby may need human milk donated by others.
 According to the World Health Organization, donor milk is the best option following one’s own expressed milk.

 Human Milk Banks